DIRACGrid-test/DIRAC/docs/source/DeveloperGuide/DevelopmentModel/ReleaseProcedure/index.rst

 codes can be created.
 Just execute *dirac-distribution* command with the appropriate flags.
 For instance::

- dirac-distribution -r v6r14p36 -l DIRAC
+ dirac-distribution -r v6r14p36 -l DIRAC  -B

 You can also pass the releases.cfg to use via command line using the *-C* switch. *dirac-distribution* will generate a set of tarballs, release and md5 files.
 Please copy those to your installation source